ringcentral/ringcentral-api-docs/docs/team-messaging/manual/node.md

 no_breadcrumb:true

-# Build a Glip Bot Using Node
+# Build a RingCentral Bot Using Node

-This guide will take you through the process of building your first bot for Glip using RingCentral's [Javascript Glip Bot Framework](https://github.com/ringcentral/ringcentral-chatbot-js).
+This guide will take you through the process of building your first bot using RingCentral's [Javascript Bot Framework](https://github.com/ringcentral/ringcentral-chatbot-js).
 Let's begin!

 ## Setup Your Project